-While many recipes can hide mask flavors of dairy free milk, like how you can’t taste the coconut milk in my dairy free pumpkin pie, this recipe has too simple a flavor profile for that.
+While many recipes can mask flavors of dairy free milk, like how you can’t taste the coconut milk in my dairy free pumpkin pie, this recipe has too simple a flavor profile for that.

 Dairy free milks may add their own flavor to country gravy / white gravy.
-So, unless you want that flavor in your sauce, you want to use a mild flavored diary free milk
+So, unless you want that flavor in your sauce, you want to use a mild flavored dairy free milk.